-The Smart Jump feature that is part of Smart Connection for InDesign allows the layout designer to automate this process.
+With the Smart Jump feature that is part of Smart Connection for InDesign, the layout designer can automate this process.

 With Smart Connection for InCopy, the text of the article can be re-flowed between the frames when changes to the length of the article have been made.